JustGoingViral/plug-n-api/README.md

 npm install express

-Step 4: Install Nodemon (Optional)
+Step 4: Install Nodemon, ejs, and, axios
 For development purposes, you can install Nodemon to automatically restart your server when file changes are detected:

-npm install nodemon --save-dev
+npm install nodemon ejs axios

 Step 5: Run the Application
 To run your application in development mode with Nodemon, use: